vitormascia/mailchimp-synchronizer/README.md

 First of all, this API core consists not only by Node.js, TypeScript and Express.js as described on the badges above, it also implements the notorious **Clean Architecture** (a.k.a Uncle Bob's Style).

 Ok, but why?
-I can't emphasize enough how learning and implementing the **Clean Architecture** has saved—and is saving so much time in the development of new features, testability of the system and the general maintenance of their components.
+I can't emphasize enough how learning and implementing the **Clean Architecture** has saved and is saving so much time in the development of new features, testability of the system and the general maintenance of their components.

 Implementing it requires a little effort in understanding how it works and will also generate a bit more files than usual, but in the end it always pays off!